pachacamac/stimmung/README.md

 SentiWS is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License (http://creativecommons.org/licenses/by-nc-sa/3.0/).

-The latest version of SentiWS can be found at http://wortschatz.informatik.uni-leipzig.de/download/.
+The latest version of SentiWS can be found at http://wortschatz.informatik.uni-leipzig.de/download/

+You can use the crude importer script to import new files in case there is a new version.
+Hey why don't you open an issue or make a pull request when that happens too?
+It would be appreciated :)

 ## Installation